goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

   in the TCP-friendly region, that is, an estimate for the congestion window if the TCP-NewReno congestion controller was used.

-# CUBIC Congestion Control

-In this section, we discuss how the congestion window is updated during the different stages of the CUBIC congestion controller.

 ## Window Increase Function {#win-inc}